leonardofaria/leonardofaria.net/content/posts/2018/06/16/another-dotfiles-repository.md

   - git
   - mac
 ---
 A few days weeks I got a MacBook Air as secondary machine.
 Since its SSD is smaller than my main Mac I couldn’t use Time Machine.
-It was definitely a good time to finally create my [dotfiles](https://github.com/leonardofaria/dotfiles) repository.
-My repository is based in [webpro/dotfiles](https://github.com/webpro/dotfiles/) (you may want to check it out his repo to understand this one if you feel lost).
+It was definitely a good time to finally create my <A href="https://github.com/leonardofaria/dotfiles">dotfiles</A> repository.
+My repository is based in <A href="https://github.com/webpro/dotfiles/">webpro/dotfiles</A> (you may want to check it out his repo to understand this one if you feel lost).

 <span className="hidden">more</span>